aaron-grau/curic/react/projects/synthesizer/README.md

 *NB*: State is never mutated in Redux.
 Thus, we must return a new array when our state changes.
 Make sure your `notes` reducer creates and returns a new array when adding or removing a note.
-Here's a good [reference][array-mutation] on how to avoid array mutation ([here][array-mutation-code]'s the code from the video).
+This is a good [reference][array-mutation] on how to avoid array mutation ([here][array-mutation-code]'s the code from the video).

 [default-args]: https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/default_parameters